Dall06/go-cleanarch-template/README.md

     https://github.com/bmf-san/go-clean-architecture-web-application-boilerplate

-## Installation
+## Indications

-NOT Required. it has autodeploy to docker

-To test app is necessary to create a .env file following .en.example file located in root folder
+To test app is necessary to create a .env file following .env.example file located in root folder

 ## Usage